+Figure 14.
+Proportion of front and back vowels and consonants for Ter Apel (TA) and Ubbergen (UB).

 Discussion

 In this study we have illustrated the use of articulatory data for the purpose of studying dialect variation.
 We identified a structural difference in the position of the tongue between the two groups of speakers, with more anterior positions of the tongue for the speakers from Ubbergen in the southern half of the Netherlands compared to the speakers from Ter Apel in the northern half of the Netherlands.

+Of course, this difference (specifically with respect to the dialect words) may have been caused by differences in the sound segments of both dialects.
+For example, the speakers of the dialect from Ter Apel may use more segments which are pronounced further back in the mouth or fewer segments which are pronounced more in the front of the mouth than the speakers of the dialect from Ubbergen.
+When making a rough categorization on the basis of Table 1, the proportion of front consonants /d, l, n, r, s, t, z/ and vowels /a, e, ɛ, i, ɪ, ø, œ, y, ʏ/ was 0.44 for Ubbergen (0.27 for the consonants and 0.16 for the vowels), whereas it was 0.56 for Ter Apel (0.39 for the consonants and 0.17 for the vowels).
+Furthermore, the proportion of back consonants /g, ɣ, ʀ, x, k, ŋ/ and vowels /ɒ, ɑ, u, ʊ, o, ɔ, ʌ/ was 0.25 for Ubbergen (0.13 for the consonants and 0.12 for the vowels), while it was 0.26 for Ter Apel (0.11 for the consonants and 0.14 for the vowels).
+Finally, the proportion of the central vowel /ə/ and the central consonants (including the /h/ and labial consonants, as they presumably have a neutral tongue position) /ç, ʝ, f, v, m, p, b, h/ was 0.32 for Ubbergen (0.20 for the consonants and 0.11 for the vowel) and 0.18 for Ter Apel (0.14 for the consonants and 0.04 for the vowel).
+Figure 14 visualizes these proportions.
+Ter Apel seems to be characterized by more frontal consonants than Ubbergen, while the difference with respect to front vowels and back vowels and consonants seems only limited.
+Consequently, this cannot explain our results, given that we observed more posterior positions for the speakers from Ter Apel compared to those from Ubbergen.

-5This result contrasts with previous findings on Dutch dialects of Adank et al. (2007) who did not find a difference in F2 for two (corresponding) groups using only a single formant measurement for monophthongs.
+Our result also contrasts with previous findings on Dutch dialects of Adank et al. (2007) who did not find a difference in F2 for two (corresponding) groups using only a single formant measurement for monophthongs.
 However, Van der Harst et al. (2014) show that a dynamic approach using acoustic vowel information (F1 and F2) measured across multiple time points does help in uncovering regional differences.
-While we also discovered regional differences on the basis of formants measured at multiple time points, these did not line up with the articulatory results in line with our expectations.
-While this may have been caused by noise in the automatically obtained formant frequencies or the (unobserved) parasagittal position of the tongue, there is also no one-to-one correspondence between F1/F2 and height/posterior position of the tongue (despite these values being frequently interpreted as such since Bell, 1867).
-The clear discrepancy between the patterns observed on the basis of articulatory data versus those on the basis of acoustic data, emphasizes the need and use for articulatory data in studies investigating language variation.
+Using a dynamic approach, we still did not discover regional differences on the basis of formants measured at multiple time points.
+While this may have been caused by noise in the (unobserved) parasagittal position of the tongue, there is also no one-to-one correspondence between F1 or F2 and height or posterior position of the tongue (despite these values being frequently interpreted as such since Bell, 1867).
+Our results furthermore illustrate that formant-based patterns should not simply be interpreted in terms of height and backness.
+Additionally, these results highlight the need and use for articulatory data in studies investigating language variation.